Minnesota mayor blasts police tactics to control protesters

 “I trust our safety officials to be very judicious and think about this,” Walz said.

 Police say Wright was pulled over for expired tags, but they sought to arrest him after discovering he had an outstanding warrant.
-The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter with Minneapolis police in June.
+The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter in June with Minneapolis police.

 Body camera video shows Wright struggling with police after they say they’re going to arrest him.
 Potter, a 26-year veteran, pulls her service pistol and is heard repeatedly yelling “Taser!” before firing.
 She then says, “Holy (expletive), I shot him.”